Ekiti Guber: IGP deploys 5 APCs, 4 helicopters, drones, other operational assets - New Telegraph

 The deployment will include conventional police officers, Police Mobile Force (PMF), Counter-terrorism Unit (CTU), Special Forces personnel, Explosives Ordinance Unit (EOD), Force Intelligence Bureau (FIB), INTERPOL, Special Protection Unit (SPU), the Force Marine, Mounted Troops, K-9 Section, Force Public Relations Department (FPRD) as well as Police medical teams.

-Operational platforms to be engaged during the election are: five Armoured Personnel Carriers (APCs) for patrol operation; four helicopters, Unmanned Aerial Vehicles (drones) for aerial surveillance, and other “unique” operational capabilities.
+Operational platforms to be engaged during the election are: 5 Armoured Personnel Carriers (APCs) for patrol operation; 4 helicopters, Unmanned Aerial Vehicles (drones) for aerial surveillance, and other “unique” operational capabilities.

-A statement Sunday, by the Force Public Relations Officer (FPRO), CSP Olumuyiwa Adejobi, disclosed that the robust security arrangements were occasioned by election security threat assessment.
+A statement, yesterday, by the Force Public Relations Officer (FPRO), CSP Olumuyiwa Adejobi, disclosed that the robust security arrangements were occasioned by election security threat assessment.

-The Force spokesman added that the Deputy Inspector-General (DIG) of Police in charge of the Force Criminal Investigation Department (FCID), Mr. Johnson Kokumo, will coordinate the security strategy to be implemented during Saturday’s poll.
+The Force spokesman added that the Deputy Inspector-General (DIG) of Police in charge of the Force Criminal Investigation Department (FCID), Mr. Johnson Kokumo, will coordinate the security strategy to be implemented during the Saturday poll.

 According to him, Kokumo, who is the supervising DIG in-charge of South West, will be assisted by four Assistant Inspectors-General of Police, three Commissioners of Police (CPs), five Deputy Commissioners of Police (DCPs) as well as 18 Assistant Commissioners of Police (ACPs).